galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > Do you want to learn more about the principles behind mapping?
 Follow our [training]({{site.baseurl}}{% link topics/sequence-analysis/tutorials/mapping/tutorial.md %}).
 {: .comment}

-In this study, the authors used *Drosophila melanogaster* organisms.
+In this study, the authors used *Drosophila melanogaster* cells.
 We should then map the quality-controlled sequences to the reference genome of *Drosophila melanogaster*.

 {% include topics/sequence-analysis/tutorials/mapping/ref_genome_explanation.md answer_3="The genome of *Drosophila melanogaster* is known and assembled and it can be used as the reference genome in this analysis.
 Note that new versions of reference genomes may be released if the assembly improves, for this tutorial we are going to use the release 6 of the *Drosophila melanogaster* reference genome assembly [(dm6)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4383921/)."%}